BeneArndt/weather_api/README.md

 ### How does it work?

-Fetches ur ip from https://ipinfo.io/ and using this ip ito fetch weather information from https://openweathermap.org/api
+Fetches ur ip from https://ipinfo.io/ and using this ip to fetch weather information from https://openweathermap.org/api

 # Display Weather on Terminal